cortex-lab/phy/docs/installation.md

 Main dependencies are NumPy, SciPy, PyQt5, pyopengl, joblib.
 The full list of dependencies is available in the `environment.yml` file.

+**Don't install phy 2 in an existing Python environment that already has phy 1.x.
+Create a new environment.**

 ## Instructions